 Does this mean we should stop using nail polish?

 Absolutely not.
-You can use nail polish without health risk by paying a bit of attention.
+You can use nail polish without health risks by paying a bit of attention.

 It’s important to remember that the dose makes the poison, so the occasional use should pose no risk.
 If you use nail polish all the time or if you work in a cosmetic salon, however, you may be at significant risk.
 Ensure that ventilation is adequate in the salon or room.
 Also, take care of your cuticles to minimize contact between polish and skin.